kapilkumar2001/DateKaro/README.md

 ## Features

-- Authentication (OTP Authentication)
+- Authentication
+Phone Number Login ( OTP Authentication )

-- User Profile (Profile Photo,Bio,Hobbies)
+- User Profile
-- Filter thier feed (on bases of Age)
+ {At Least 2 photos (max 6)
+ Bio
+ Hobbies}

+- Users should be able to filter their feed on the basis of the following factors:- (Age Range)

+- The feed of the users should be according to the following points:- (Filters Set by the User)
+- Hobbies (eg: Music, dance, etc) (showing hobbies of user)

-- Like or Dislike a profile from their feed.
+- Users can Like or Dislike a profile from their feed.
-- Mutually liked profiles visible within "Interested section".
-- INTRESED section have chat features and able to exchange media.(In Progress)
+- Whenever a user gets Matched he gets a snackbar showing he/She got a Match.

 ## Screenshots